loopme/android-united-sdk/bridges/ironSorce/README.md

 LoopMe is the largest mobile video DSP and Ad Network, reaching over 1 billion consumers world-wide.
 LoopMe’s full-screen video and rich media ad formats deliver more engaging mobile advertising experiences to consumers on smartphones and tablets.
 LoopMe supports SDK bridges to ad mediation platforms.
 The LoopMe SDK bridge allows you to control the use of the LoopMe SDK via your existing mediation platform.

-`LoopMe Android bridge` allows publishers monetize applications using `AdMob mediation ad platform`.
+`LoopMe Android bridge` allows publishers monetize applications using `IronSource mediation ad platform`.

 <b>NOTE:</b> This page assumes you already have account on `IronSource` platform and integrated with the `IronSource` Android SDK